anwaresaid/responsive-news-site/README.md

-# responsive-news-site
+# React + Vite

-this is responsive news site, mainly shows implementation of styles that can adapt all different screen sizes without breaking
+The data in this project is all static, the goal of this project to show responsive design of a mock news site.